 As with any option though, take time and shop around because you may find after all, a conventional loan still might be better than an FHA or VA loan.

-While there aren’t many, one of the main disadvantages of a first-time homebuyer loan is it can set a unrealistic expectation or how other loans will be.
+While there aren’t many, one of the main disadvantages of first time homebuyer loans is it can set an unrealistic expectation or how other loans will be.
 These programs and rates are meant to get you into your first home.

 From there, rates will likely tick back up should you move, and you may have to put more money down on your next property.